 Future crop production

 Austria is a pioneer of sustainable agriculture in Europe, in which economic, ecological and social aspects are given equal consideration.
-In order to consistently develop this path further, the Federal Ministry of Agriculture, Regions and Tourism (BMLRT) has initiated the strategy process "Future Crop Production".
+In order to consistently develop this path further, the Federal Ministry of Agriculture, Forestry, Regions and Water Management (BML) has initiated the strategy process "Future Crop Production".
 The aim of this strategy process is to develop modern solutions for crop production that guarantee security for farmers, consumers and the environment alike.

 Adaptations to climate change, the loss of fertile soils and innovations in crop production and plant protection are described as major challenges for crop production in the 21st century.
 The main issues are site-adapted, environmentally conscious production and management systems, breeding plants that can withstand heat and drought, or controlling heat-loving invasive plants and pests.
 To arrive at viable solutions, crop production must be considered in its entirety and complexity.
 This includes the health of our soils and their fertilization, as well as plant breeding and variety diversity, and the protection of crops from pests.
 Applied research and innovation are considered key to success.